MahmoudHegazi/lux_api/README.md

 # lux_api

+## first step save the appid in your pc

 ## How To start local virtual machine and Test This API:
 * Download Vagrant
 * Download Virtual Box